jwons/MultilingualProvenanceDebugger/README.md

 This debugger uses provenance information to reconstruct past-executions and allow users to explore them at their will.
 This tool will work with any program so long as it has provenance collected that follows [this format](https://github.com/End-to-end-provenance/ExtendedProvJson).

+## Installation
+To install as a package run `pip setup.py install` from the repo directory.

+If any dependency problems are found, the
+Python requirements are in requirements.txt so run `pip install -r requirements.txt`.

 ## Current Features

 ### Debugging Features